gkalian/timeline-generator/README.md

 # Timeline generator

 A simple timeline chart generator built using the **Apex Chart** and **Vuepic/vue-datepicker** libraries.
-Supports multiple rows, data uploading, changing the chart title, and resizing the entire chart.
+Supports multiple rows, upload and download data in .csv format, changing the chart title and size.

 [Live generator](https://gkalian.github.io/timeline-generator/)